saragibby/saragibby-v2/content/blog/recaps/07-10-20/index.md

 <br /><br />
 I woke up tears rolling down my face.
 My pillow was wet from tears as if I had not just started crying.
 She wasn't sad, she was happy.
 She was telling me she is with me and around me always.
 <br /><br />
 As Monday started, I walked finished "Present Over Prefect" (fitting for the day it was), and got ready for the day inspired by Mom.
 Did my hair how she always liked it, put on blush like she always reminded me to and finished the look off with lipstick, like she always loved when I wore.
-Then we danced and sang [all of her favorite songs](https://open.spotify.com/playlist/3EcuVEsEeuEpINfVx8o6un?si=adAS5BKXTdib1MLePR1KJw).
+Then we danced and sang <a href="https://open.spotify.com/playlist/3EcuVEsEeuEpINfVx8o6un?si=adAS5BKXTdib1MLePR1KJw" target="_blank">all of her favorite songs</a>.
 It was a beautiful day.
 <br /><br />
 I've survived my hardest days.
 I'm made it through something that was unimaginably devastating for me to think about.
 I look around me now and I picture that same white/bluish glow.
 My Mom is with me always.
 Knowing that gives space for more happiness when thinking about her.
 More singing.
 More dancing.
 More laughing.
 More blush and lipstick.
 That she would love.
 <br />